DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: Numerical approximation for the Doob martingale

 \subsection{Expressivity}

-Let us investigate the expressivity of the numerical integration scheme, especially for the choice of $N_0$.
-This requires a structural condition on the It\^o process so that we can derive the expression rate upon approximation.
-Our key insight is that a direct numerical integration of the stochastic process does not suffer from the curse of dimensionality when the model parameters have $(\log D)^{\frac{1}{2}} $-growth rates.
+We now investigate the expressivity of the numerical integration scheme, with a particular focus on the choice of $K$.
+This requires additional structural conditions on the It\^o diffusion so that expression rates can be derived.
+To make the dependence on the dimension transparent, we attach subscripts/superscripts $d$ where needed.